ringomdm/macos-utils/README.md

 - _launchctl_ - Interfaces with launchd
 - _launchd_ - System wide and per-user daemon/agent manager
 - _com.apple.loginwindow.plist_
+- _caffeinate_ - prevent the system from sleeping on behalf of a utility
 ## Network
 - _ifconfig_ - configure network interface parameters
 - _hostname_ - set or print name of current host system